Caroline-GMR/franguinho/README.md

       destroyGameOver(); - removes game over screen;

-  --(win game)
+  - -(win game)

       buildWin() - creates a win screen with total score and RESTART button;
       addEventListener - starts the game if RESTART button is clicked;

---GAME.JS
+- -GAME.JS

     Game constructor - properties: gameIsOver = false;
     start() - build the DOM (Game Main), creating all the elements on the page - Score, lives, etc;
     startTimer() - start the countdown (60 secs);
     new Chicken - creates a chicken based on the chicken constructor;
     handleKeys() - set the chicken direction up, down, left and right;
     AddEventListener - calls handleKeys, moving the chicken to up, down, left or right, depending on which key was pressed;
     startLoop()- called by startGame(), creates a cars array, updates the position of the chicken and the car;
     ifCollided() - checks if the chicken and the car collided, if yes, 1 live is lost;
     triggerTimeOut() - if the countdown finishes, calls gameOver();
     addAPoint - adds 1 point to the Score if the chicken crosses the road.

---CARS.JS
+- -CARS.JS
     Cars constructor - properties: canvas, size, x = where the car appears, y = represents the lane, speed;
     update() - updates the x position, given a speed;
     draw() - prints the car with a canvas element;
     isInScreen() - Checks if the car is inside of the page;

---CHICKEN.JS
+- -CHICKEN.JS
     Chicken constructor - properties: canvas, lives(3), size, x, y, direction, speed;
     setDirection() - sets the direction of the chicken (from bottom to top);
     update() - updates y or x position given the selected key;